Self-Explaining Hate Speech Detection with Moral Rationales: Appendix

 \subsubsection{Hate Speech Definition}

-We adopt the same hate speech definition used in HateBR and HateBRXplain to maintain consistency across dataset versions.
-Hate speech is defined as a form of offensive language that expresses violence, hostility, intolerance, prejudice, or discrimination against an individual or group based on protected social characteristics such as race, gender, religion, sexual orientation, nationality, or political affiliation \cite{10.1145/3232676,10.1145/3232676}.
-This definition captures both explicit and implicit forms of hate, acknowledging that hateful intent may be conveyed through indirect language, sarcasm, or moralized justifications rather than overt slurs.
-Importantly, not all offensive language constitutes hate speech: offensive comments that do not target a social group are labeled as non-hateful, following the distinction established in the HateBR annotation schema \citep{vargas2022hatebr}.
+We adopt the same hate speech definition used in HateBR \citep{vargas-etal-2022-hatebr} and HateBRXplain \citep{salles2025hatebrxplain} to maintain consistency across dataset versions.
+Hate speech is defined as a form of offensive language that expresses violence, hostility, intolerance, prejudice, or discrimination.
+This definition captures both explicit and implicit forms of offensive language, acknowledging that hateful intent may be conveyed through indirect language, sarcasm, or moralized justifications rather than overt slurs.